Drowned God: ReleaseDrowned God was released on October 31, 1996 for the Windows 95 operating system. Around the same time, there was going to be a release for Windows 3.1x; however, those plans were cancelled. In its first two weeks, it sold 34,000 copies in the United States. It was one of the top ten best-selling video games in United States during the first month after its release, but bugs and poor support from the developers caused it to fall out of favor with gamers by December. By February 1998, the game had sold over 60,000 copies. Around the time of the game's release, Horse stated that its story was incomplete, and that the rest of the story would be revealed in a sequel called CULT, planned to center around Area 51. However, he died a decade after the game's release, and no sequel was ever completed.

+The game was re-released for modern Windows PCs on the Epic Games Store on June 17, 2024 by Next Path Media.
+The new version of the game was assembled via a collaboration between Horse's two sisters, Emma Blackler and Kay O’ Hanlon, and some former members of the original Drowned God creative team, including producer and co-creator Algy Williams, art director Alastair Graham, and one of the developers, Mike Gamble, who also co-founded Next Path Media.
+It fixes bugs and includes additional extra-game content, such as artwork and pitch documents.

+Reception

-ReceptionDrowned God received mixed reviews, with many critics complimenting the game's ideas and imagery while giving a less favorable response to its audio, puzzles, and execution.
+Drowned God received mixed reviews, with many critics complimenting the game's ideas and imagery while giving a less favorable response to its audio, puzzles, and execution.
 GameSpot reviewer Vince Broady wrote that the game sounded very promising, and might "also raise awareness of the thread of deception that runs throughout recorded history."
 Steve Ramsey of Quandary said Drowned God presented its massive assortment of conspiracy theories entertainingly.
 Ray Ivey of Just Adventure called Drowned God "the strangest, creepiest, most psychedelic adventure game I've yet to come across."
 Although Ivey did not understand much of the game, he found it enjoyable, because "it made sense to the game's characters and creators."

 T. Liam McDonald of PC Gamer wrote that he was "fascinated by the strong sense of style and the intellectual approach to terrific subject matter".
 Steven Levy and Patricia King of Newsweek found the game to be "richly detailed and original".
 In 2012, Andy Hughes of Topless Robot put the game at the top of his list of "9 Surprising Literary References In Videogames".
 Hughes wrote that the game was one that could be played from start to finish "without having any idea what the hell's going on", noting its references to a wide variety of subjects, including Egyptian mythology, The Man in the Iron Mask, and the Bermuda Triangle.

 Broady complimented the graphics, writing, "Drowned God is loaded with freaky animations and unexpected visual twists".
 Ramsey praised the visuals and the audio, saying both contributed to the game's "shadowy and secretive feelings".
 His one significant criticism was that dialogue was difficult to hear, with no option to display text for it.
 Regarding the game's audio aspect, Broady said, "The soundtrack is less impressive, primarily because of overuse: The background effects drone on mercilessly, and many of the game's narratives (which are universally well-written and finely acted) must be listened to over and over again."